 Politically speaking we assume that this book-burning society covers the whole world.
 But there are today several police states in which absurd, soul-crushing thought-control is just as strongly enforced as seen here.
 Fahrenheit 451 has strong thematic similarities with Jean-Luc Godard’s Alphaville.
 Lemmy Caution and Natasha learn the meaning of words that their totalitarian government wants to abolish, like ‘love.’
 Bradbury seeks to defend all of literature but the meaning is the same — if words can be eliminated, the ideas behind them can be extinguished as well.

 Truffaut maintains a slight distance from his alienated, slightly neurotic characters.
 We observe and sympathize with Montag and Clarisse but we don’t fully identify with them.
 Montag is cool and thoughtful and Clarisse is warm and outgoing.
-The entire populace lives in denial of emotionalism, and many people seem stifled to the point of psychosis.
+The entire populace lives in denial of emotions, and many people seem stifled to the point of psychosis.
 People on the monorail seem distracted, adrift with odd neurotic behaviors.
 Linda can’t relate to her own body.
 That the nonconformist Clarisse is openly curious and friendly with strangers marks her as a ‘dangerous’ citizen.
 Montag copes by affecting an emotionless professionalism.
 This appeals to his fire Captain, whose solicitations suggest a homosexual interest — he keeps asking Montag if he’s happy at home, and favors him with a medallion featuring his likeness.
 The Captain berates two cadets as if they were bad dogs.
-Perhaps the Captain, uncomfortable with his own sexual preference, is hyper-repulsed by the cadets that persist in sitting together.
+Perhaps the Captain, uncomfortable with his own sexual preference, is repulsed by the cadets that persist in sitting together.

-The Captain preaches that the disturbing ideas in books will make Montag unhappy.
-As Montag ‘expands his mind’ with independent ideas he picks up a reckless nonconformist streak that’s easy to spot.
-He voices a dandy notion to frame the most offensive firemen by planting books in their houses, but he doesn’t seem sneaky enough to be a successful subversive.
-From the moment Montag flagrantly reads from a book in front of his wife’s friends, his doom is sealed.
-One of the women cries from the strain; it’s if he were reading about some taboo perversion.
+The Captain preaches that books will make Montag unhappy.
+As Montag ‘expands his mind’ he picks up a reckless nonconformist streak.
+He proposes framing the most offensive firemen by planting books in their houses, but he isn’t sneaky enough to be a successful subversive.
+From the moment Montag reads from a book in front of his wife’s friends, his doom is sealed.
+One of the women cries from the strain; it’s if reading aloud was a taboo perversion.